-Standards and amendments to existing standards effective January 1, 2019
+Standards and amendments to existing standards effective January 1, 2022

-There are no standards, amendments to standards or interpretations that are effective for annual periods beginning on January 1, 2019 that have a material effect on the financial statements of the Fund.
+A number of new standards and amendments to standards were effective for annual periods beginning after January 1, 2022 and have not been applied in preparing these financial statements.
+None of these had a material effect on the financial statements of the Fund.

-New standards and amendments effective after January 1, 2019 and have not been early adopted
+New standards and amendments effective after January 1, 2023 and have not been early adopted

-A number of new standards and amendments to standards are effective for annual periods beginning after January 1, 2019 and have not been applied in preparing these financial statements.
-None of these are expected to have a material effect on the financial statements of the Fund.
+A number of new standards, amendments to standards and interpretations are not yet effective for the year ended December 31, 2022 and have not been applied in the preparation of these financial statements.
+Those which may be relevant to the financial statements of the Company are as follows: